Louisville Metro Police Department: Police reform measures

-On June 10, 2020 the Louisville city council voted unanimously to ban no-knock search warrants.
+On June 10, 2020, the Louisville city council voted unanimously to ban no-knock search warrants.
 The law is called Breonna's Law, in honor of Breonna Taylor who was killed by police during the execution of a no-knock search warrant.
 (The detectives were granted the no knock exception but the officers executing the search warrant chose not to use it.)
 The new law requires all officers who serve warrants to wear body cameras and have them turned on from at least five minutes before the warrant is served to at least five minutes after it is served.

-On June 18, 2020 Louisville Metro Police Department policy was changed so that all officers will have a new duty to intervene when they see misconduct from their fellow officers.
+On June 18, 2020, Louisville Metro Police Department policy was changed so that all officers will have a new duty to intervene when they see misconduct from their fellow officers.
 The new standard operating procedure says that officers should act to prevent other officers, "regardless of rank or assignment, from using unlawful or excessive force."

-In April of 2021, the United States Department of Justice announced a wide ranging investigation of the LMPD.
+In April 2021, the United States Department of Justice announced a wide-ranging investigation of the LMPD.
 The investigation will examine patterns of abuse, including excessive force, unconstitutional stops, searches and seizures, and whether officers discriminate on the basis of race.

 The Justice Department said on March 8, 2023, that there was "reasonable cause to believe" that the Louisville Metro Police Department broke people's civil rights.
 This was the result of an investigation that started after Breonna Taylor's death.

 Controversies

+The Louisville Metro Police Department has had officers accused of misconduct, fired, and other officers have been arrested.
+Below are some of those incidents.
+This is not an all inclusive list.